Sinfonia Latina

 The music gained attention for fusing, Salsa, Rock, Jazz, Spanish, and Afro-Caribbean music into a classical format.
-The concert centered on a poem written by Mr." Dieppa" inspired by the sixth-century philosopher and mathematician Thales of Miletus.
+The rock music concert included art, dance, and centered on a poem written by Mr. Dieppa, inspired by the sixth-century philosopher and mathematician Thales of Miletus.
 "Dieppa" started composing Sinfonia Latina in 1974, at the age of 15, performing and conducting the work on May 7, 1976, after 9 months of ensemble rehearsals.